Business Agility: What guardrails do you promote?

 It is no secret that the world around us is changing rapidly.
 Technology changes get most of the press, but it doesn't stop there.
 Globalization, social media and other forces affect many of today's organizations across a wide span - from manufacturers to retailers to service organizations.
 Regardless of the industry, organizations must remain adaptable and responsive to be competitive in the modern landscape.

 To support this responsiveness, MATRIX introduced Holistic Agile a few years back.
 This approach was designed to make any organization more adaptable by focusing on key principles across the organization.
-By taking a more holistic approach, organizations (including our own) have benefitted and increased the responsiveness to their customers - both internal and external.
+By taking a more holistic approach, organizations (including our own) have benefited and increased the responsiveness to their customers - both internal and external.

 Through utilizing Holistic Agile, we've found that both function-level and enterprise-level components to agility are vital to success.
 We refined our approach to what we now call "Business agility with holistic focus".
 This is an evolution of the approach which ensures flexibility within functional areas to tailor their approach (micro) while still retaining the holistic (macro) to ensure organizational transparency, collaboration & alignment.
 At its core, the approach leverages 11 values: